joethecoderr/music-analysis/readme.md

-# Music Analysis | Joel Gaspar
+# Music Analysis | Spotify Dataset

 This little project it is about exploring a Kaggle Dataset, obtained by using the Spotify API.
 At first, I just begun by exploring the datasets to see what interesting insights could be found.

 In one of my explorations i realized that songs from the 30's and 40's seemed to be lots more lyrical that the newer ones, less danceable.
-That made me think of the hypothesis that that could be related to the WW II, by artists making more songs about war so I created a scraper for this.
+That made me thinkgit di of the hypothesis that that could be related to the WW II, by artists making more songs about war so I created a scraper for this.
 The scrapers search for the lyrics of the songs and then the data retrieved is consumed by one of the notebooks.

 ### Notebooks